Do you offer free consultations?

 Multiple Charges in the Same Court

 Law enforcement sometimes files multiple charges in response to a single incident.
 For example, a charge like “Assault With Bodily Injury” may have a companion case like “Interfering With an Emergency Call.”
-In these situations we may offer a substantial discount on the lesser charge, especially if both cases are assigned to the same court.
+In these situations we may offer a substantial discount on the secondary case, especially if both cases are assigned to the same court.

 Fees for Class C Misdemeanors

-For many situations, like a simple traffic ticket, it might not make sense to hire us to handle a Class C case because the attorney fee will be more than simply paying the fine.
+For some situations involving a Class C misdemeanor, like a simple traffic ticket, it might not make sense to hire us because our fee will be significantly more than simply paying the fine.

 For our Class C clients, it’s not about the money but about something more important to them, such as their reputations, their sense of justice, keeping their criminal history clean, or avoiding the collateral consequences of a conviction for an offense like Assault by Contact with Family Violence.